 6. The yoke

-The exciting part of top down knitting is that you can try your sweater or cardi on as you work - so by the time you have knitted the yoke of the garment, you can put it on to see if it really fits.
+The exciting part of top down knitting is that you can try your jumper or cardi on as you work - so by the time you have knitted the yoke of the garment, you can put it on to see if it really fits.